 Respect a person's values and wishes

-As a person loses the ability to make decisions, decision-making will involve others, such as family members, substitute decision-makers and health-care professionals.
+As a person loses the ability to make decisions, decision-making will involve others, such as family members, friends, substitute decision-makers and health-care providers.
 Making decisions on another person’s behalf can be difficult and highly stressful, especially when the values and wishes of the person with dementia are unknown, unclear or impossible to follow.